Toward Compliance Zero: AI and the Vanishing Costs of Regulatory Compliance

 Moving beyond simply understanding the rules, the central focus of the AI Act is on technical documentation, record keeping, and transparency.[27]
 For systems deemed “high risk,”[28] the Act obligates companies to track dozens of categories of information, such as the “intended purpose” of the system, “the forms in which the AI system is placed on the market or put into service,” “the methods and steps performed for the development of the AI system,” “the design specification of the system,” and “the description of the system architecture.”[29]
 Large language models excel in analyzing texts, internally representing the subtle meaning of those texts, and summarizing those texts in human-understandable prose.[30]

-The AI Act obligates companies to analyze and summarize large datasets, for example training data sets.[31]
-Once again for high risk systems, it requires “data governance and management practices” concerning “design choices,” data collection processes,” “an assessment of the availability, quantity, and suitability of the data sets that are needed,” and a number of other assessments necessary to assess bias in the system.[32]
+The AI Act obligates companies to analyze and summarize large datasets, for example training datasets.[31]
+Once again for high-risk systems, it requires “data governance and management practices” concerning “design choices,” “data collection processes,” “an assessment of the availability, quantity, and suitability of the datasets that are needed,” and a number of other assessments necessary to assess bias in the system.[32]
 LLMs are also quite capable of automating the analysis of large amounts of data.[33]

 Many obligations in the AI Act require the production of long and detailed texts: assessments, risk summaries, compliance summaries, etc.[34] Providers of high-risk systems must generate “technical documentation” to permit the government to “assess the compliance” of their system under the Act.[35]
-They must also produce “instructions for use” of the system by deployers by conveying “concise, complete, correct, and clear information that is relevant, accessible, and comprehensible to deployers.”[36]LLMs are famously capable at writing coherent texts quickly.[37]
+They must also produce “instructions for use” of the system by deployers by conveying “concise, complete, correct, and clear information that is relevant, accessible, and comprehensible to deployers.”[36]
+LLMs are famously capable at writing coherent texts quickly.[37]

 Some AI Act requirements require the generation of images and videos.
-For example, the AI Act obligates providers and deployers of AI systems “to ensure, to their best extent, a sufficient level of “AI literacy” of their staff and other persons” dealing with their AI systems.[38]
+For example, the AI Act obligates providers and deployers of AI systems “to ensure, to their best extent, a sufficient level of ‘AI literacy’ of their staff and other persons” dealing with their AI systems.[38]
 One way to comply is by delivering tailored training and education materials for employees.[39]
-A European Commission FAQ opines that this might require more than simple instructions for use in favor of “trainings and guidance.”[40]
+A European Commission FAQ opines that this might require more than simple instructions for use, in favor of “trainings and guidance.”[40]
 Many companies have produced video tutorials for their staff to comply with this requirement.[41]
 Image and video generation models are increasingly capable at generating visuals based on user inputs and prompts.[42]

 The AI Act will require the evaluation and creation of computer source code and configuration code.
 For example, provisions of the law require cybersecurity assessments, remediation, and countermeasures.[43]
 This obligates companies to put in place systems “to prevent, detect, respond to, resolve and control for attacks” in their systems.[44]
 LLMs are quite proficient at interpreting, modifying, and writing this kind of technical code.[45]
 Of course, cybersecurity requires far more than detection, and it is one area in which LLM assistance will only be partial; we will still need human expertise to fully comply with parts of the AI Act, at least for now.

 Other advances in AI will help stitch together these disparate tasks.
 So-called reasoning models excel at breaking down complex tasks into discrete separate pieces.[46]
-Mixture-of-expert approaches deploy different strategies to solving problems, helping find optimal solutions.[47]
+Mixture-of-experts approaches deploy different strategies to solving problems, helping find optimal solutions.[47]
 Increasingly advanced tools orchestrate multiple AI agents each performing different tasks, combining their inputs into a pipeline of work.[48]

 2.3.
 LAION v Robert Kneschke